 In some way Mrs. Kettering has touched each of us and perhaps even left us with her philanthropic spirit.
 Will members of this community take the seeds that have been handed to us by Mrs. Kettering and others who are now departed, plant them and continue to improve the community's lot and sustain the community’s pride?

 “Taxes alone cannot support all the services we have in our community,” Leland said.
 “It takes personal dollars, infused on a regular basis, if we are going to have a nice place to live.”

 “Remember your community,” said Darrell Murphy, former president of The Dayton Foundation.
 “That is what Mrs. Kettering has taught us.”

 Are you looking to create a lasting legacy for you or your family?
-Contact Michelle Lovely, Senior Vice President of Development and Donor Services, at (937) 222-0410 or toll free at 1-877-222-0410, to learn how you can create an endowed fund to fit your financial and charitable needs.
+Contact Michelle Lovely, Senior Vice President of Development and Donor Services, at (937) 222-0410, to learn how you can create an endowed fund to fit your financial and charitable needs.

 IN HIS WORDS